19hours/sg-statutes/Acts/Electricity Act.md

 (b) has obtained from the electricity licensee the necessary information on the location of such high voltage electricity cable and has consulted the electricity licensee on the steps to be taken to prevent the high voltage electricity cable from damage while the earthworks are being carried out; and

-(c) has caused cable detection work to be carried out by a licensed cable detection work in order to confirm the location of the high voltage electricity cable.
+(c) has caused cable detection work to be carried out by a licensed cable detection worker in order to confirm the location of the high voltage electricity cable.

+[18/2006 wef 01/05/2006]

 (2) No person other than a licensed cable detection worker shall commence or carry out any cable detection work within the vicinity of any high voltage electricity cable which belongs to or which is under the management or control of an electricity licensee.